Sjlver/sosp2015-notes/history_day/07hardware_architecture.md

 - optional extensions
   - multiply/divide
   - compressed instructions
-- reserve opcodes for custom extensions
+- reserved opcodes for custom extensions

 Exciting today: it is cheap to build hardware!
 For 250$, you can get a Zed FPGA => working computer with full software stack.